Yoga Foundations Training Program

 + Reading List

-All these texts are readily available and are also cheap if you buy them used from Powell’s or Amazon.com.
+All these texts are readily available and are also cheap if you buy them used from Powell’s or other online sources.
 We will also furnish a supplemental reading list if you are interested, once you join the program.
 The following books are required for the program:

 - The Deeper Dimensions of Yoga- Georg Feuerstein